nrfconnect/sdk-nrf/samples/bluetooth/peripheral_bms/README.rst

 .. table-from-sample-yaml::

-The sample also requires a Bluetooth® Low Energy dongle and nRF Connect for Desktop.
+The sample also requires a Bluetooth® Low Energy dongle and the `Bluetooth Low Energy app`_.

 Overview
 ********